Setting Up Active Directory

 - A user home directory needs to exist before joining.

-- An AD user cannot be added to the FTP group.
+- You cannot add an AD user to the FTP group.
 Enable local user auth for FTP instead.

 - An existing samba homes share created in the GUI is set as the template homedir for AD users.
 This means that AD user home directories are set inside that path.
 Proper permissions are vital.